novika-lang/novika/doc/novikas-approach-to-loops.md

 ## Crystal

 Novika is written in Crystal.
-Even though you won't find a "looping primitive" in kernel or anywhere else, there still is a loop at the core of the interpreter which is accessible from Novika-land: the *interpreter loop* itself.
+Even though you won't find a "looping primitive" in package essential or anywhere else, there still is a loop at the core of the interpreter which is accessible from Novika-land: the *interpreter loop* itself.
 In rev10, the interpreter loop has its own object -- a struct called `Engine`.
 You may see the interpreter loop being referred to as the *engine loop* or the *exhaust loop*.
 These all stand for the same thing.

 Here is what `Engine#exhaust` looks like, with error handling code omitted for it is in